rodolfolottin/promofinder-backend/README.md

     $ git clone https://github.com/rodolfolottin/promofinder-backend
     ```

-2. Make sure that you have pip and python3.6 installed.
+2. Make sure that you have pipenv and python3.6 installed.

-3. Create a venv folder with python3.6 command:
+3. Install the project requirements with Pipenv:

     ```
-    $ python3.6 -m venv <VENV_NAME>
+    $ pipenv install
     ```

-4. Inside the project folder, install the project requirements:
+4. Activate your environment:

     ```
-    $ sudo pip install -r requirements.txt
+    $ pipenv shell
     ```

+5. Get your twitter developers keys.

-4. Run the app:
+6. Run the app:

     ```
-    $ cd src/
-    $ python app.py
+    $ python application.py
     ```

 ## TODO:
 1. How to run the tests.
+2. Twitter keys
+3. env.example